arctern-io/arctern-bootcamp/nytaxi_en/README.md

 #### 1.3 Data filter

 In order to get rid of the noisy data, we can filter the data according to the topographic map of New York City.
-The idea is that, if the pick-up or drop-off location is not within the New York City boundary, this rocord should be filtered.
+The idea is that, if the pick-up or drop-off location is not within the New York City boundary, this record should be filtered.
 To do this, we also need to converted the New York City topographic map stored in the GeoJSON data format to "EPSG: 4326" geodetic coordinate system.

 ##### 1.3.1 Data conversion